"Why, you speak treason!" exclaims Marian.

 Further, there is an eight-minute series of outtakes (without sound) also narrated by Rudy Behlmer, plus a segment called "Breakdowns of 1938," a studio blooper reel that provides fourteen minutes worth of flubs from various films of the period.
 "Robin Hood Through the Ages" is a seven-minute look at Robin Hood's earlier screen adaptations, most particularly the 1922 Douglas Fairbanks silent film.
 Then there's "A Journey to Sherwood Forest," thirteen minutes of on-location, behind-the-scenes home movies made during the film's shooting.
 Two classic Looney Tunes cartoons follow that parody Robin Hood: "Rabbit Hood" (HD) with Bugs Bunny and "Robin Hood Daffy" (HD) with Daffy Duck.
 Then, there are some vintage short subjects, "Cavalcade of Archery" and "The Cruise of the Zaca," followed by a gallery segment called "Splitting the Arrow" (HD) that includes historical art, costume designs, scene concepts, cast and crew pictures, and the like.
 An Errol Flynn trailer gallery includes trailers for twelve Flynn movies.
 And, finally, there are three audio-only bonuses: "The Robin Hood Radio Show" from 1938; some Erich Wolfgang Korngold piano sessions; and a music-only track highlighting the film's Oscar-winning score.

-As usual, the HD-DVD comes with English, French, and Spanish spoken languages; and English, French, and Spanish subtitles, with English captions for the hearing impaired.
-In addition, there are twenty-nine scene selections (but no chapter insert); pop-up menus; a zoom-and-pan feature; an indicator for elapsed time; and an Elite Red HD case.
+The Blu-ray edition comes with English, French, and Spanish spoken languages; English, French, and Spanish subtitles; and English captions for the hearing impaired.
+In addition, there are twenty-nine scene selections (but no chapter insert) and pop-up menus.

-"The Adventures of Robin Hood" has been called "A splendid adventure story, rousingly operatic in treatment" (Leslie Halliwell, "Halliwell's Film Guide"), "Cinematic pageantry at its best" ("Variety"), "One of the most splendid entertainments ever devised" (David Shipman, "The Story of Cinema"), "The quintessential swashbuckler" (Steven H. Scheuer, "Movies on TV"), "The definitive swashbuckler" ("Leonard Maltin's Movie and Video Guide"), "To most film buffs...the Robin Hood" (John Eastman, "Retakes"), "Among the very best adventure films" (Mick Martin and Marsha Porter, "Video and DVD Guide"), "The stuff of which Saturday afternoon dreams were made" (Scott Meek, "Time Out Film Guide"), and "the greatest costume adventure of all time" (Danny Peary, "Guide for the Film Fanatic").
+Critics called "The Adventures of Robin Hood" a "...splendid adventure story, rousingly operatic in treatment" (Leslie Halliwell, "Halliwell's Film Guide"), "Cinematic pageantry at its best" ("Variety"), "One of the most splendid entertainments ever devised" (David Shipman, "The Story of Cinema"), "The quintessential swashbuckler" (Steven H. Scheuer, "Movies on TV"), "The definitive swashbuckler" ("Leonard Maltin's Movie and Video Guide"), "...the Robin Hood" (John Eastman, "Retakes"), "Among the very best adventure films" (Mick Martin and Marsha Porter, "Video and DVD Guide"), "The stuff of which Saturday afternoon dreams were made" (Scott Meek, "Time Out Film Guide"), and "...the greatest costume adventure of all time" (Danny Peary, "Guide for the Film Fanatic").

 They're absolutely correct.
-And did I mention the movie looks and sounds better than ever?
+And did I mention the movie looks and sounds better than ever in high definition?
 It does.